xmake-io/xmake-docs/manual.md

 ##### process

-This is the xmake extension's process control module for more flexible control of the process, compared to: [os.run] (#os-run) series is more flexible and lower level.
+This is the xmake extension's process control module for more flexible control of the process, compared to: [os.run](#os-run) series is more flexible and lower level.

 | Interface | Description | Supported Versions |
 | ----------------------------------------------- | -------------------------------------------- | -------- |